andychase/gbajs2/README.md

 ├── certificate.crt
 └── privateKey.key
 ```
+* Golang api expects a sqlite file consisting of username/password pairs generated with bcrypt.GenerateFromPassword, as well as two uuid fields for token id's
 * Simply run `docker-compose up --build` and your services will build and start

 # -- (Original README below) --